Permafrost/Tundra/SERVICES.md

 ### tundra.content:split

 One-to-many (1:N) conversion of content in one format to another format.
 Calls the given splitting service, passing the parsed `$content` as an input, and emitting the split list of `$contents` as output.

 #### Inputs:

-* `$content` is a string, byte array, or input stream of content to be split.
 * `$service` is the fully-qualified name of the splitting service, which accepts a single `IData` document and returns an `IData` document list, called to split the parsed `$content`.
+* `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the parsed `$content` IData document.
+Defaults to `$document`.
+* `$service.output` is an optional variable name used to extract the output `IData` document list from the output pipeline of the call to `$service`.
+Defaults to `$documents`.
 * `$pipeline` is an optional `IData` document containing arbitrary variables to be included in the input pipeline of the invocation of `$service`.
+* `$content` is a `String`, `byte[]`, or `java.io.InputStream` object containing content to be split.
 * `$content.type.input` is the MIME media type that describes the format of the given `$content`.
 * `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content, if all split content formats are alike.
 Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return a string list `$content.types`, where each item in `$content.types` has a value appropriate (for example, "application/json" for [JSON] content) for serializing the corresponding indexed item in the returned document list.
-* `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
-* `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
-Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return an `IData` document list `$namespaces`, where each item in `$namespaces` declares the namespace prefixes and URIs appropriate for serializing the corresponding indexed item in the returned document list.
-* `$schema.input` is the fully-qualified name of the document reference or flat file schema to use when parsing `$content`.
-* `$schema.output` is the fully-qualified name of the document reference or flat file schema to use when serializing the split documents.
-  Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list `$schemas`, where each item in `$schemas` has a value appropriate (document reference for [XML], flat file schema for Flat Files) for serializing the corresponding indexed item in the returned document list.
-* `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the parsed `$content` IData document.
-Defaults to `$document`.
-* `$service.output` is an optional variable name used to extract the output `IData` document list from the output pipeline of the call to `$service`.
-Defaults to `$documents`.
-* `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
+* `$content.encoding.input` is an optional character set used to decode the text data if `$content` is provided as a `byte[]` or `java.io.InputStream` object.
 Defaults to [UTF-8].
-* `$encoding.output` is an optional character set used to encode the split text datum if the specified `$mode.output` is a byte array or stream.
+* `$content.encoding.output` is an optional character set used to encode the split content if the specified `$content.mode.output` is `bytes` or `stream`.
 Defaults to [UTF-8].
+* `$content.schema.input` is the fully-qualified name of the document reference or flat file schema to use when parsing `$content`.
+* `$content.schema.output` is the fully-qualified name of the document reference or flat file schema to use when serializing the split documents.
+Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list `$schemas`, where each item in `$schemas` has a value appropriate (document reference for [XML], flat file schema for Flat Files) for serializing the corresponding indexed item in the returned document list.
+* `$content.namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
+* `$content.namespace.output` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
+Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return an `IData` document list `$namespaces`, where each item in `$namespaces` declares the namespace prefixes and URIs appropriate for serializing the corresponding indexed item in the returned document list.
-* `$validate.input?` is an optional boolean flag which when `true` will validate the input content against the given `$schema.input`, and throw an exception if the content is invalid.
+* `$content.validate.input?` is an optional boolean flag which when `true` will validate the input content against the given `$schema.input`, and throw an exception if the content is invalid.
   Defaults to `false`.
-* `$validate.output?` is an optional boolean flag which when `true` will validate each output content against the appropriate schema, and throw an exception if the content is invalid.
+* `$content.validate.output?` is an optional boolean flag which when `true` will validate each output content against the appropriate schema, and throw an exception if the content is invalid.
 Defaults to `false`.
-* `$mode.output` is an optional choice of stream, bytes, or string which specifies the type of object each item in `$contents` is returned as.
+* `$content.mode.output` determines the type of object each item in `$contents` is returned as.
+Defaults to `stream`.
-  Defaults to stream.
+  * `stream` returns a `java.io.InputStream` object.
+  * `bytes` returns a `byte[]` object.
+  * `string` returns a `String` object.

 #### Outputs:

 * `$contents` is the resulting list of split content as a string, byte array, or input stream, depending on the `$mode.output` chosen.
 * `$content.types` is the optional list of MIME media types returned by `$service` if the `$contents` list contains unlike media types.
 * `$schemas` is the optional list of fully-qualified document references (for XML) or flat file schemas (for flat files) returned by `$service` if the `$contents` list contains unlike formats.

 ---